Harriett “Dusty” I. DeLaney, 87 - Austin Daily Herald

 Survivors include her children, Karen Hillman of Austin, Minnesota, Kathy of Mankato, Minnesota; two grandchildren, Bethany Lahann of Austin, Minnesota and MeShetNaglee Mueller; brother, Robert Grice of Jamestown, Ohio.
 She was preceded in death by her parents, Howard and Verna Grice; husband, William DeLaney in 1995; siblings; and two grandchildren, Joshua Earl in 1984 and Brett Earl in 2003.

-A funeral service with the Easten Star Service will be held at 11:00 a.m. on Wednesday, November 8, 2023, at Worlein Funeral Home Chapel in Austin.
+A funeral service with an Eastern Star Service will be held at 11:00 a.m. on Wednesday, November 8, 2023, at Worlein Funeral Home Chapel in Austin.
 The visitation will take place one hour prior to the service.
 Interment will be in Oakwood Cemetery, Austin.
 Worlein Funeral Home of Austin is assisting the family with arrangements.
 Condolences may be expressed to the family online at www.worlein.com.